-The satisfactory results achieved under the severe conditions last year are mainly attributed to the collective efforts of all our staff.
-Their dedication and strive for excellence are commendable.
+The Group built on the momentum from FY2021 and has achieved satisfactory results mainly due to the collective efforts of all our staff.
+Their humility, patience, dedication, and strive for excellence are commendable.

-At the same time, I would like to thank our customers, business associates, suppliers and the community for their long-standing and unwavering support to the Group.
-On behalf of the Board of Directors, I would also like to express my sincere gratitude to our shareholders for their trust, understanding and support over the years.
+At the same time, I would like to thank our customers, business associates, suppliers, and the community at large for their long-standing and unwavering support for the Group.
+Their trust is what keeps us going.
+Finally, on behalf of the Board of Directors, I would also like to express my sincere gratitude to our shareholders for their trust, understanding, and support over the years.